| PKG_INSTALL.CONF(5) | File Formats Manual | PKG_INSTALL.CONF(5) |

 (empty or path)Path to the file containing the certificates used for validating binary packages.
 A package is trusted when a certificate chain ends in one of the certificates contained in this file.
 The certificates must be PEM-encoded.

-Required when VERIFIED_INSTALLATION
+Required when VERIFIED_INSTALLATION is

-anything other than ‘never
+anything other than ‘never’.

 CERTIFICATE_ANCHOR_PKGVULN